Dreadrith/DreadScripts/PasswordCreator/README.md

 ![Modules](https://raw.githubusercontent.com/Dreadrith/DreadScripts/main/PasswordCreator/Info_Images/Modules.png)

-If you're interested or want to read more about this, check it out on my Discord server: https://discord.gg/ZsPfrGn
+Buy on the Gumroad: https://dreadrith.gumroad.com/l/PWCreator If you want to read more about this, check it out on my Discord server: https://discord.gg/ZsPfrGn